homer6/logport/README.md

-   watch      Add a watch (will also implicitly install logport) unwatch    Remove a watch watches    List all watches
+   watch      Add a watch (will also implicitly install logport) unwatch    Remove a watch watches    List all watches now        Watches a file temporarily (same options as watch)

 manage settings
    set        Set a setting's value